jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 * C++ SDK 2.1 Linux 64 (or newier version)
 * Cross Toolchain 2.1 Linux 32 (or newier version)

+### Creation Devtools and workspace folders
+* Let's create now some folders useful for the development with the SDK:
+`$ mkdir -p ~/romeo/{devtools,workspace} `

+NB: This is just a suggestion, you can magane this folders as you prefer.

+* Now we can extract the C++ SDK and Cross Toolchain in the devtools folder.
+Go via terminal in the folder where you downloaded the tools and run:
+`$ tar -zxvf naoqi-sdk-2.1.0.19-linux64.tar.gz -C ~/romeo/devtools/`
+`$ unzip linux32-atom-pub.zip -d ~/romeo/devtools/`

 #### Qibuild
 * Open a terminal and install Qibuild with [pip](https://pip.pypa.io/en/latest/installing.html#install-pip):